 See our list of the top free online law classes, lectures and courses.
 Learn about what courses are available and what topics they cover to find the course that's right for you.

-Information On Free Online Law Classes, Lectures and Courses
+Free Online Non-Credited Law Courses

 Environmental Law and Policy at the University of California - Berkeley